 Milton Keynes College are seeking a creative and passionate individual to join the education team based at HMP Long Lartin as a Hospitality and Catering Lecturer on a part-time basis.
 You will be delivering Hospitality and Catering courses to diverse groups of learners within the prison.

-As a dynamic and highly motivated individual with excellent Hospitality and Catering Skills, you will use your current industry experience to support and inspire learners to develop confidence, skills and experience and achieve Hospitality and Catering qualifications, which learners can then apply to gain sustainable employment upon release.
+As a Hospitality and Catering Skills, you will use your current industry experience to deliver exciting and engaging classes.
+Supporting and inspiring learners to develop confidence, skills and experience and achieve Hospitality and Catering qualifications, which can be applied to gain sustainable employment upon release.